kokkos/kokkos.github.io/content/blog/blog-post-04.md

 parametrizations for microphysics, moist turbulence and radiation.
 The team, composed of nineteen members from a diverse set of institutions including several national labs, developed SCREAM in C++ from the ground up choosing Kokkos as the on-node programming model.
-All the multi-dimensional fields in SCEAM are stored as [`Kokkos::Views`](https://kokkos.github.io/kokkos-core-wiki/API/core/view/view.html), and loops implemented using [`Kokkos::parallel_for`](https://kokkos.github.io/kokkos-core-wiki/API/core/parallel-dispatch/parallel_for.html) constructs, specifically leveraging the [`TeamPolicy`](https://kokkos.github.io/kokkos-core-wiki/API/core/policies/TeamPolicy.html).
+All the multi-dimensional fields in SCREAM are stored as [`Kokkos::Views`](https://kokkos.github.io/kokkos-core-wiki/API/core/view/view.html), and loops implemented using [`Kokkos::parallel_for`](https://kokkos.github.io/kokkos-core-wiki/API/core/parallel-dispatch/parallel_for.html) constructs, specifically leveraging the [`TeamPolicy`](https://kokkos.github.io/kokkos-core-wiki/API/core/policies/TeamPolicy.html).

 The Kokkos-based implementation enabled them to achieve on-node performance portability.